 Any hand can indeed win in Texas hold ’em Poker, but the matter of fact is some hands have a better probability of winning than others.
 Sticking with strong starting hand selection is profitable in the longer run.

 Good starting hands in Hold ’em Poker are typically big pocket pairs and big connectors.
-Some of the top starting hands are: AA, KK, QQ, AK (Suited)
+Some of the top hands to start with are: AA and KK

 Note: The suited factor increases the value of cards as it creates a possibility of Flush